 Gross profit increased to \$451.6 million, or 32.3% of net sales, for fiscal 2013 from \$370.7 million, or 30.1% of net sales, in the prior year.
 The gross profit percentage in our licensed products segment was 28.5% in fiscal 2013 compared to 26.5% in the prior year.
 The gross profit percentage in our licensed products segment improved due to our new Kensie division which realized higher than average gross margins, as well as increased penetration of our Calvin Klein women's suits and sportswear in higher margin department stores.
 The gross profit percentage in our non-licensed products segment was 27.8% in fiscal 2013 compared to 26.0% in the prior year.
 The gross profit percentage in our non-licensed products segment was 27.8% in fiscal 2013 compared to 26.0% in the prior year.
 The gross profit percentage in our non-licensed products segment was 27.8% in fiscal 2013 compared to 26.0% in the prior year.
-The gross profit percentage in our non-licensed products segment was 27.8% in fiscal 2013 compared to 26.0% in the prior year.
-The gross profit percentage in our non-licensed products segment improved due to our new Vilebrequin business which realized higher gross margins than other portions of our non-licensed business.
+The gross profit percentage in our non-licensed business.
 The gross profit percentage for our retail operations segment was 47.8% for fiscal 2013 compared to 46.0% for the prior year.
 Gross profit percentage for the retail operations segment was positively impacted by less promotional activity and a higher margin product mix.

 Selling, general and administrative expenses increased to \$341.2 million, or 24.4% of net sales, in fiscal 2013 from \$277.0 million, or 22.5% of net sales, in the prior year.
 The increase in these expenses is primarily a result of increases in personnel costs (\$28.2 million), advertising and promotion expenses (\$10.6 million), third party warehousing (\$7.5 million) and professional fees (\$5.9 million).
 Personnel costs increased primarily as a result of the addition of our new Vilebrequin business, an increase in staffing to support growth in our Calvin Klein businesses, and an increase in personnel to staff additional retail stores in our retail segment.
-Advertising costs increased due to increased cooperative advertising with our customers, as well as increased cooperative advertising directly purchased by us.
-Third party warehousing costs increased as a result of our increased shipping volume, as well as storage costs resulting from our higher inventory levels compared to the same period last year.
+Advertising ocsts increased due to increased cooperative advertising with our customers, as well as increased cooperative advertising from our higher inventory levels compared to the prior year.
 Professional fees increased primarily due to expenses associated with the acquisition of Vilebrequin.